trinodb/trino/docs/src/main/sphinx/connector/hive.md

 (hive-data-management)=

 ### Data management

-Some {ref}`data management <sql-data-management>` statements may be affected by the Hive catalog's authorization check policy.
-In the default `legacy` policy, some statements are disabled by default.
-See {doc}`hive-security` for more information.

 The {ref}`sql-data-management` functionality includes support for `INSERT`, `UPDATE`, `DELETE`, and `MERGE` statements, with the exact support